2023 Hong Kong rainstorm and floods

-In the evening of 7 September 2023, a heavy rainstorm struck the territory of Hong Kong and the Pearl River Delta area, including parts of Guangdong, China and Macau.
+In the evening of 7 September 2023, a heavy rainstorm struck the territory of Hong Kong and the Pearl River Delta area, including parts of Guangdong, China, and Macau.
 The record rainfall caused widespread flooding and landslides in the cities, four dead and dozens injured.

 History

 On 5 September 2023, Typhoon Haikui made landfall in China's Fujian province, subsequently moving into Guangdong, before its remnants stalled over the Pearl River Delta for over two days.
-As the low-pressure trough associated with Haikui's remnants interacted with the southwest monsoon, the Pearl River Delta started experiencing extreme rainfall beginning on the night of 7 September.
+The low-pressure trough associated with Haikui's remnants interacted with the southwest monsoon.

 By 7 pm on 7 September, Sha Tau Kok in the North District recorded more than 70 mm rainfall.
 Hong Kong Observatory (HKO) issued a flood warning for Northern New Territories at 7:50 pm.
 Heavy rainfall then spread to the entire territory, forcing the HKO to issue the Amber rainstorm signal, and later the Red signal in less than half an hour.
 At 11:05 pm, the highest warning level, Black rainstorm signal, was issued due to worsening situations.
 It was the first time the warning was issued in two years.

 According to the HKO, between 11:00 p.m. of 7 September and 12:00 a.m, of 8 September, the HKO headquarters recorded 158.1 mm mm of rainfall within one hour, the highest hourly rainfall rate ever in Hong Kong since records began in 1884.

 The torrential rainfall continued overnight and into the morning of 8 September, gradually subsiding by afternoon.
 The Black rainstorm signal lasted over 16 hours, the longest duration ever since the rainstorm warning system was implemented in 1992.
 The HKO headquarters accumulated over 632 mm of rainfall within 24 hours, a 24-hour rainfall rate trailing only the record set in May 1889.
 This also makes Typhoon Haikui the wettest storm in Hong Kong's history, breaking the record of Severe Tropical Storm Sam in 1999.
 Meanwhile, parts of Hong Kong Island, including Stanley, Chai Wan, Shau Kei Wan and North Point accumulated over 800 mm of rainfall within just 12 hours, the area around Tai Tam even accumulated over 900 mm.